Tow Policy Advocacy Fellowship

 The Tow Policy Advocacy Fellowship prepares John Jay College of Criminal Justice graduate students for careers in policy advocacy at the city, state, and federal level.
 Tow Fellows complete hands-on internships at advocacy-focused organizations in New York City, while taking relevant coursework to enrich their fieldwork experiences.

-Funded by the Tow Foundation, the fellowship provides full in-state tuition remission for the fall and spring semesters and other benefits for fellows.
-Beginning with an orientation in late August of each year, the fellowship combines advocacy and academics to prepare the next generation of social justice policy advocates.
+Funded by the Tow Foundation, the fellowship provides full in-state tuition remission for the fall and spring semesters and other benefits for Fellows.
+Beginning with an orientation in August of each year, the fellowship combines advocacy and academics to prepare the next generation of social justice policy advocates.

 The Tow Fellowship application is available every spring.
-Following summer orientation, the Fellowship runs the course of the following academic year (from early September to late May).
-The application deadline for 2023-2024 is June 30th.
-The application is currently available.
+Following summer orientation, the fellowship runs the course of the following academic year (from early September to late May).
+The application for Fall 2024-Spring 2025 is currently available.
 Apply here.

 Advocacy